ypa/doolay/docs/worklog.md

 - Remove bookings app.
 Started building GCE image for debian-stretch with python 3.6.
 Manually provisioned instance with Postgres, Elastic search, redis and Python 3.6 built from source.
 - Add step to install nginx in vagrant/provision.sh
 - Looked more into details on swingtime and django-scheduler.
 Django-swingtime looks promising.
+- Ended up going with django-eventtools, since it's more lightweight for my current need.
+- Added BookingSlot model as eventtools's BaseOccurance and have ExperiencePage as foreign key.
+Made ExperiencePage as BaseEvent.